caelanhadley/fast-stable-diffusion/README.md

 <hr>

-## This is a rollback version of this notebook and serves as a temporary fix for the gradio update.
+## This is a rollback version of TheLastBen's notebook and serves as a temporary fix for the gradio update.
 ## Now includes a Lambda Cloud Implementation.

 <hr>